sickozell/SickoCV/README.md

 In the context menu, along file infos, it's shown if the sample was resampled on loading and if it has to be saved because a recording occurred.

 Recording section has 2 inputs, but record is only enabled if at least left channel is connected.
-Record button arms recording waiting for a playback trig, or start recording when a sample is playing back.
+Record button arms recording waiting for a playback trig, or starts recording when a sample is playing back, or starts recording immediately if PoR button is on (see below).
 Record trig input toggles start/stop or arm/unarm recording, but if "STOP REC" trig input is connected it only starts recording.

 GAIN knob adjusts the volume of the inputs.